An Easy To Clean Humidifier

 The research began.
 My daughter came down with a nasty upper respiratory infection, and I was desperate.
 An Amazon Prime member, I knew I could get a baby humidifier delivered within a day or two and spend a lot less than a quick trip to Walgreens, Walmart, or Target would cost me.

-Enter the Miro CleanPot Cool-Mist Humidifier and Aroma Oil Diffuser.
+Enter the Miro Luma Cool-Mist Humidifier and Aroma Oil Diffuser.
 The modern, kick-ass design is what caught my eye.

 I'll admit it.
 I like pretty things.

-How does the Miro CleanPot manage to stay clean?
+How does the Miro Luma manage to stay clean?

 The Downside To A Humidifier That Is Easy To Clean

-I’ve found is you have to be careful of the ultrasonic bit and the pieces must be put together properly to function.
-It’s easy to use, but user error had me filing a complaint a few weeks after purchase.
-I put it together, turned it on, cranked the dial up and – nothing.
+With the original, I found you have to be careful of the ultrasonic bit and the pieces must be put together properly to function.
+It's easy to use, but user error had me filing a complaint a few weeks after purchase.
+I put it together, turned it on, cranked the dial-up and – nothing.

 No mist, no aromatherapy, no soothing sensation.